neondatabase/website/content/docs/extensions/hnsw.md

 ## How HNSW search works

 The search process begins at the topmost layer of the HNSW graph.
 From the starting node, the algorithm navigates to the nearest neighbor in the same layer.
-This step is repeated until it can no longer find neighbors that are more similar to the query vector.
+This step repeats until it can no longer find neighbors more similar to the query vector.

 Using the found node as an entry point, the algorithm then moves down to the next layer in the graph and repeats the process of navigating to the "nearest neighbor".
 The process of navigating to the nearest neighbor and moving down a layer is repeated until the algorithm reaches the bottom layer.